The Diving Pool: Plot

 "The Diving Pool", "Pregnancy Diary", and "Dormitory" have similar but unrelated plots.

 The Diving Pool

 The protagonist of "The Diving Pool" is Aya, a schoolgirl in her early teens.
-Aya's parents run a Christian orphanage at which she is "the only child who is not an orphan, a fact that has disfigured my family"; she develops an infatuation with Jun, one of the orphans and a talented diver.
+Aya's parents run a Christian orphanage at which she is "the only child who is not an orphan, a fact that has disfigured my family"; she develops an infatuation with Jun, one of the orphans, a kind-hearted, talented diver.
 Aya obsessively watches Jun practice, sneaking into the orphanage's pool room to watch without him noticing.

 As her infatuation builds, Aya also develops a sadistic obsession with Rie, the youngest resident of the orphanage.
 Rie's suffering and trauma enrapture Aya and encourage her to torment the child until she eventually traps her in an urn, in an emotionally and sexually charged sequence.
+The sadistic thoughts then culminate in her feeding Rie a rotten cream puff, whereby Rie becomes extremely ill and almost dies.
 Jun eventually discovers Aya's sadism, revealing his knowledge of it to her after a diving session and destroying her dreams of a relationship.